Browse

 Subject: Environment

-Keywords: cryogenic, dielectric, electric discharge machining, Renewable and Sustainable Energy, surface integrity, Ti6Al4V, tool
+Keywords: cryogenic, dielectric, electric discharge machining, surface integrity, Sustainability, Ti6Al4V, tool

 The surface integrity of machined components is considered to be an important part of the quality matrix for high-performance applications in the aviation industry.
 Therefore, close attention is given to the components made up of hard-to-cut materials such as Ti6Al4V, which face processability challenges.
 In this regard, among the non-conventional machining processes, electric discharge machining is widely preferred for cutting Ti6Al4V.
 In this study, the potentiality of cryogenic-treated tool electrodes (graphite and aluminum) with unmodified (kerosene) and modified (kerosene with Span 20, Span 60, and Span 80) dielectrics are comprehensively investigated.
 A three-phased experimentation framework is deployed based on the following process parameters, i.e., surfactant type, surfactant concentration, electrode material, and pulse ON:OFF time.
 Thorough statistical analyses are performed based on the full factorial design of experiments, and the results are characterized by process physic... [more]